konishdutta/konishdutta.github.io/chess_ai/index.md

    <label for="mn-1" class="margin-toggle">⊕</label>
    <input type="checkbox" id="mn-1" class="margin-toggle"/>
    <span class="marginnote quote">
-     In Approach 1, the engine doesn't *discover* strategy; instead it applies strategies that humans empower it with.
+     In Approach 1, the machine never discovers chess; it just applies human ideas faster than humans can.
    </span>

    Some heuristics we can encode: